orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/pbclassif.rst

 the masses of belief of the class labels resulting from a classifier are estimated from its confusion matrix, which is itself exported as a
 \*.CSV file with the help of the *ComputeConfusionMatrix* application.
-Thus, using the Dempster Shafer method to fuse classification maps needs an additional input list of such \*.CSV files corresponding to their respective confusion matrices.
+Thus, using the Dempster-Shafer method to fuse classification maps needs an additional input list of such \*.CSV files corresponding to their respective confusion matrices.